machinezone/IXWebSocket/README.md

 ## Introduction

 [*WebSocket*](https://en.wikipedia.org/wiki/WebSocket) is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
 This library provides a C++ library for Websocket communication.
-The code is derived from [easywsclient](https://github.com/dhbaird/easywsclient).
+The code is derived from [easywsclient](https://github.com/dhbaird/easywsclient) and from the [Satori C SDK](https://github.com/satori-com/satori-rtm-sdk-c).
+It has been tested on the following platforms.

+* macOS
+* iOS
+* Linux
+* Android
+* Windows (no TLS support yet)

 ## Examples